-- ZPS_eAplAfUnicastDataReq() is used to send a data packet to an endpoint on a node with a given network address. - ZPS_eAplAfUnicastleeeDataReq() is used to send a data packet to an endpoint on a node with a given IEEE/MAC address.
+- zps_eAplAfUnicastDataReq() is used to send a data packet to an endpoint on a node with a given network address. - zps_eApIAfUnicastleeeDataReq() is used to send a data packet to an endpoint on a node with a given IEEE/MAC address.

 Neither of these functions provide any indication that the data packet has been successfully delivered to its destination.
-However, equivalent functions are available which request the destination node to provide an acknowledgement of data received - these 'with acknowledgement' functions are ZPS_eAplAfUnicastAckDataReq() and ZPS_eAplAfUnicastleeeAckDataReq(), requiring network and IEEE/MAC addresses respectively.
-These functions request end-to-end acknowledgements which, when received, generate ZPS_EVENT_APS_DATA_ACK events (note that the 'next hop' ZPS_EVENT_APS_DATA_CONFIRM events will also be generated).
+It is possible that a unicast packet will not reach its destination because the packet is lost - for example, it becomes caught in a circular route.
+However, equivalent functions are available which request the destination node to provide an acknowledgement of data received - these 'with acknowledgement' functions are zps_eAplAfUnicastAckDataReq() and zps_eAplAfUnicastleeeAckDataReq(), requiring network and IEEE/MAC addresses respectively.
+These functions request end-to-end acknowledgements which, when received, generate zps_EVENT_APS_DATA_ACK events (note that the 'next hop' zps_EVENT_APS_DATA_CONFIRM events will also be generated).
 A timeout of approximately 1600 ms is applied to the acknowledgements.
 If an acknowledgement has not been received within the timeout period, the data is re-sent, and up to 3 more re-tries can subsequently be performed before the data transfer is abandoned completely (which occurs approximately 3 seconds after the initial send).